UKCloud/documentation/articles/azure/azs-how-setup-recovery.md

 3. **Set up the source replication environment.** Set up a Site Recovery configuration server.
 The configuration server is a single Azure Stack VM that runs all the components needed by Site Recovery.
 After you've set up the configuration server, you register it in the vault.

-4. **Set up the target replication environment.** Select your Azure account, and the Azure storage account and network that you want to use.
+4. **Set up the target replication environment.** Select your Azure account, Azure storage account and network that you want to use.
 During replication, VM data is copied to Azure storage.
 After failover, Azure VMs are joined to the specified network.

 5. **Enable replication.** Configure replication settings, and enable replication for VMs.
 The Mobility service will be installed on a VM when replication is enabled.
 Site Recovery performs an initial replication of the VM, and then ongoing replication begins.